H-1B Visa Stamping in India | Latest News, Documents & Process

 Must-Know Facts

-• Schedule appointments for biometric screening and the visa interview at the U.S. consulate or embassy.
+• You must schedule appointments for biometric screening and the visa interview at the U.S. consulate or embassy of your nationality.

-• Prepare for the visa interview by being ready to answer questions about your employer, job role, and qualifications.
+• Prepare for the visa interview – be ready to answer questions about your employer, job role, and qualifications.

 The H-1B visa program has long been a gateway for skilled professionals, especially from India, to work in the United States.
 This comprehensive guide aims to demystify India’s H-1B visa stamping process, providing essential insights for Indian nationals navigating this crucial step.